sgong-pdftron/stranger-docs/android/controls/Reflow.md

 reflowControl.setup(pdfDoc);
 ```

 That is everything you need to have a simple reflow pager.
-In the followings we will go through advanced features.
+Next, we will go through advanced features.

-### Post Process color
+### Post process color
 If you want to map each original color to a new color (for example for handling night mode) you need to pass an OnPostProcessColorListener listener to the ReflowControl.

 To do so, you can provide an OnPostProcessColorListener listener when setting up the ReflowControl: